Ferhat Sağlam

-Ferhat Sağlam (born 10 October 2001) is a Liechtensteiner footballer who plays as a winger for Mittelrheinliga club Eintracht Hohkeppel, and the Liechtenstein national team.
+Ferhat Sağlam (born 10 October 2001) is a Liechtensteiner footballer who plays as a winger for FC Ruggell, and the Liechtenstein national team.

 Club career

 Sağlam was a youth player for Vaduz before graduating to their senior team in 2018 where he made a handful of Challenge League appearances between 2018 and 2022.
 He also spent time on loan at Balzers and was signed at Kriens for a brief period before moving to Eschen/Mauren on a free transfer in August 2022.

 Sağlam then moved back to Vaduz in the summer of 2023.

 On 3 July 2024, Sağlam signed with Swiss Promotion League club Brühl.

 He then moved back to Balzers in February 2025.

 Sağlam joined German fifth-tier outfit SV Eintracht Hohkeppel in the 2025 summer transfer window.

 International career

 Born in Liechtenstein, Sağlam is of Kurdish-Turkish descent.
 He made his international debut for Liechtenstein on 17 June 2023 in a UEFA Euro 2024 qualifying match against Luxembourg.